Eligibility for exemptions

 - eligible sponsorship letter which clearly mentions the health insurance coverage as well as the duration of the policy

-This information is required by the Ministère de l’Éducation, de l’Enseignement supérieur et de la Recherche and must be in the Concordia student’s file for audits and reports.
+The Ministère de l’Éducation, de l’Enseignement Supérieur et de la Recherche requires this information, it and must be in the Concordia student’s file for audits and reports purposes.

-- September 30 (if you start your studies during the Fall term)
+- September 30 (if you start your studies during the Fall term or if you are a returning student)

 - January 31 (if you start your studies during the Winter term)